Forgebreaker/Unity_MasterClass/Section 00 - Fundamental C# For Game Development/README.md

 # Fundamental C# for Game Development

-This module is designed to equip you with the essential C# programming skills needed to create engaging and efficient games in Unity.
+This section is designed to equip you with the essential C# programming skills needed to create engaging and efficient games in Unity.

 ## How to Use
 1. Clone the repository to your local machine.